Meet the Armadillo

 Reproduction and Gestation

-Armadillos mating season is usually for 2 to 3 months.
-Based on the species, the gestation period may last from 60 to 120 days.
+The mating season for armadillos usually lasts 2 to 3 months.
+How long the pregnancy lasts depends on the species, it can be anywhere from 60 to 120 days.

 The Nine Banded Armadillo

-Armadillos are ready for reproduction, from 9 to 12 months of age.
-During the breeding season, the nine-banded male and female share a burrow.
-In the nine-banded armadillos, females are inclined to mate with only one partner.
-The male, however, may have many partners.
+Armadillos are ready to reproduce when they are 9 to 12 months old.
+During breeding season, a male and female nine-banded armadillo share a burrow.
+The female usually mates with just one partner.
+The male, though, may mate with several females.

 Armadillo Can Delay its Gestation